Two dozen bidders in fray to buy AXA's wealth management unit in HK -sources

-SINGAPORE/HONG KONG (Reuters) - About two dozen bidders, mainly from China, are vying to buy the Hong Kong wealth management unit of AXA SA (AXAF.PA), which the French insurer is looking to sell as it focuses on fast-growing businesses in Asia, three people familiar with the matter said.
+SINGAPORE/HONG KONG, Sept 13 (Reuters) - About two dozen bidders, mainly from China, are vying to buy the Hong Kong wealth management unit of AXA SA, which the French insurer is looking to sell as it focuses on fast-growing businesses in Asia, three people familiar with the matter said.

-AXA Wealth Management HK Ltd, which offers savings and investment-linked insurance products, is expected to be valued at about $500 million (£376.82 million), the sources said.
+AXA Wealth Management HK Ltd, which offers savings and investment-linked insurance products, is expected to be valued at about $500 million, the sources said.

 The unit’s purchase would allow its buyer to get a toehold in Hong Kong’s lucrative insurance sector, without having to stand in queue for a licence that could take a long time to get.